We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Jabra (formerly Lively) hearing aids offer people a way to receive help for their hearing loss remotely.
 The purchasing process occurs online, including a hearing test and follow-up care.

 Hearing aid technology is constantly advancing, which could account for their consistently higher costs.
-Some companies offer financing options.
-Most health insurance plans do not cover hearing aids, although some may cover partial costs.
+That said, some companies offer financing options.

 Lively Hearing Aids is now known as Jabra Enhance.